-(2) The notice must be filed in the prescribed manner and within the prescribed period, or within that period as extended by the Registrar in accordance with the regulations.
+(2) The notice must be filed within the prescribed period, or within that period as extended by the Registrar in accordance with the regulations.

 53 Circumstances in which opposition may proceed in name of a person other than the person who filed the notice the opposition is to proceed as if the notice of opposition had been filed in that other person's name.